wpwupingwp/OGU/README.md

 `Isolate`: Isolate ID of the sequence.
 May be empty.

 ## Command line
-:exclamation: In Linux and MacOS, Python2 is `python2` and Python3 is `python3`.
+:exclamation: In Linux and macOS, Python2 is `python2` and Python3 is `python3`.
 However, in Windows, Python3 is called `python`, too.
 Please notice the difference.